Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 a padded room.

-They had been staying at a nearby hotel and arrived to
+They had been staying at a nearby hotel.
+They had arrived to

 join the caravan.